 \subsection{Comparison to other BH X-ray binaries}

 The evolution of the optical polarimetric signatures of \source is in many ways similar to those detected in the outburst of MAXI J1820+070 \citep{Veledina2019,Kosenkov2020,Poutanen2022}.
-Optical polarization of \source during HIMS (PD${\sim}0.3$\%) is at the same sub-percent level as that detected in the rising phase of MAXI J1820+070 (PD${\sim}0.8$\%), which might be related to the difference of inclinations ($\sim$75\degr\ for the latter source), or be partially caused by a somewhat different coverage of the hardness-intensity diagram.
-The PD was found to increase with the progression of the outburst in MAXI J1820+070, however, we did not see any significant changes of PD in \source during HIMS, but instead detected a drop of polarization after the ejections.
+Optical polarization of \source during HIMS (PD${\sim}0.3$\%) is at the same sub-percent level as that detected in the rising phase of MAXI J1820+070 (PD${\sim}0.8$\%).
+The PD was found to increase with the progression of the outburst in MAXI J1820+070; however, we did not see any significant PD changes in \source during HIMS, and instead detected a drop in polarization after the ejections.
+This might be related to the difference of inclinations ($\sim$75\degr\ for MAXI J1820+070), or be partially caused by the somewhat different coverage of the hardness-intensity diagram.

-The optical PA was well aligned with the jet direction in MAXI J1820+070, and can be related to the dominant role of synchrotron emission and polarization either from the hot flow or from the jet, as the average PA of both components is expected to be aligned with the jet axis.
-For \source, the systematic difference with respect to the X-ray PA might be caused by the different dominant optical polarization mechanism, namely, by the scattering in the wind, as discussed above, which traces the (misaligned) orbital axis.
+The optical PA is well aligned with the jet direction in MAXI J1820+070, and can be related to the dominant role of synchrotron emission and polarization either from the hot flow or from the jet, as the average PA of both components is expected to be aligned with the jet axis.
+For \source, the systematic difference with respect to the X-ray PA might be caused by the different dominant optical polarization mechanism; namely, by the scattering in the wind, as was discussed above, which traces the (misaligned) orbital axis.
 The presence of a misalignment is also expected owing to the detection of quasi-periodic oscillations in the system \citep{Vincentelli2025}, which are thought to be related to the Lense-Thirring precession of the hot flow \citep{Fragile2007,Ingram2009}.
-Misalignment can be expected for systems where the newly-born BH was produced in an asymmetric supernova explosion, which is also thought to lead to a substantial natal kick.
+Misalignment can be expected for systems where the newly born BH was produced in an asymmetric supernova explosion, which is also thought to lead to a substantial natal kick.
 The natal kick velocity in \source was found to be $220^{+30}_{-40}$~km~s$^{-1}$ \citep{MataSanchez2025}, which is higher than the one inferred for MAXI~J1820+070 and among the highest in all BH X-ray binaries \citep{Atri2019}.
 Dedicated polarimetric observations during (near-)quiescence are needed in order to verify the misalignment in the system and to have a more precise measurement of the difference in position angles of the orbital and jet axes.